MaoZiming/papers/ostep/persistence/andrew_file_system.md

 - Tools to enable simpler management of servers for system admins

 Sadly, NFS dominates the market place and becomes an open standard.
 NFSv4 now also adds server state (e.g. an “open” protocol message).

+Because AFS has a large local disk cache, it will access the file from there when the file is accessed again.
+NFS, in contrast, only can cache blocks in client memory; as a result, if a large file (i.e., a file bigger than local memory) is re-read, the NFS client will have to re-fetch the entire file from the remote server

+NFS: flush on close consistency.